turiguiliano88/astro-ecommerce-template/README.md

 I am Minh from Berlin.
 Coding and desiging are my jobs.
 Sometimes they make me happy :)

-Hope you find this project useful!
+I hope you find this project useful!